‘Shahs Of Sunset’ GG Ends Marriage Of One Month

 ‘Shahs Of Sunset’ Drama Brews As Asa Presents Her Gorgeous Kaftans

-GG’s rep, Steve Honig says his client realizes she has made a mistake.
+GG’s rep, Steve Honig, says his client realizes she has made a mistake.

 “During the past few weeks, certain facts have come to GG’s attention that have made her realize her marriage can no longer continue, and, in fact, should never have happened.
 She is hoping to end the relationship as amicably and respectfully as possible.”